nstudio/nativescript-xavier-passport/src/README.md

 ## License

 Our code is 2018-2019, nStudio, LLC.
 Everything is LICENSED under the APACHE 2.0 License, meaning you are free to include this in any type of program.

-However, the base Xavier library must be licensed from them. https://github.com/BlackSharkTech/Xavier-demo-android and https://github.com/BlackSharkTech/Xavier-demo-ios
+However, the base Xavier library must be licensed from them see: https://github.com/BlackSharkTech/Xavier-demo-android and https://github.com/BlackSharkTech/Xavier-demo-ios

 ## Installation
-Same plugin works on  NativeScript 2.x - 5.x
+Same plugin works on NativeScript 5.x and above

 Run `tns plugin add @nstudio/nativescript-xavier-passport` in your ROOT directory of your project.